galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-cummerbund/tutorial.md

 >    > 4.
 How many entries were originally stored in the table?
 And how many after the filtering operation?
 >    >
 >    > > ### {% icon solution %} Solution
->    > > 1. column 14
+>    > > 1.
+Column 14
 >    > > 2. c14=='yes'
 >    > > 3.
 1
->    > > 4. ~140.000 (before filtering) vs. 219 (after filtering)
+>    > > 4. ~140,000 (before filtering) vs. 219 (after filtering)
 >    > {: .solution }
 >    {: .question}
 >
 >  Review the meaning of each column, and look at your data.
 >
->  - The differential expression values are stored on column 10
+>  - The differential expression values are stored in column 10
->  - The statistical score, assessing the differential expression significance, is stored on column 13
+>  - The statistical score, assessing the differential expression significance, is stored in column 13
 >  We will sort all records on the basis of their Q-score (column 13) and log<sub>2</sub>(fold_change).
 >
 > 2. **Sort** {% icon tool %}: with the following parameters